lantaosun/lantaosun.github.io/_pages/publications.md

 <li>Sun, L. and W. A. Robinson, 2009: Downward influence of stratospheric final warming events in an idealized model, Geophys.
 Res.
 Lett., 36, L03819, doi:10.1029/2008GL036624. </li>

 </ol>

-# Ph.D. dissertation

-- Sun, L., Downward influence of stratospheric final warming events in an idealized model, University of Illinois at Urbana-Champaign, August 2010.